rgarambha/data690-pdl/README.md

 - no way to restore the output

 I have a decent system which can train more than 2 models simultaneously.
 So, I train them on my system save results using torch.save(), I am maintainig this repo to keep it organized and then importing into colab to show plots and results.

+Future update: adding encryption so that public repo can't be misused.